Kenai, Alaska: History

 The city of Kenai is named after the local Dena'ina word 'ken' or 'kena', which means 'flat, meadow, open area with few trees; base, low ridge', according to the Dena'ina Topical Dictionary by James Kari, Ph.D., published in 2007.
 This describes the area along the mouth and portion of the Kenai River near the City of Kenai.
 Archaeological evidence suggests that the area was first occupied by the Kachemak people from 1000 B.C., until they were displaced by the Dena'ina Athabaskan people around 1000 A.D.
 Before the arrival of the Russians, Kenai was a Dena'ina village called Shk'ituk't, meaning "where we slide down."
 When Russian fur traders first arrived in 1741, about 1,000 Dena'ina lived in the village.
 The traders called the people "Kenaitze", which is a Russian term for "people of the flats", or "Kenai people".
 This name was later adopted when they were incorporated as the Kenaitze Alaskan Natives in the early 1970s.

 Fur trade

 In 1786, Pytor Zaykov built Nikolaevskaia krepost (Fort Nicholas) for the Lebedev-Lastochkin Company on the site of modern Kenai, being the first European settlement on the Alaskan mainland.
 Hostilities surfaced between the natives and settlers in 1797, culminating in an incident in which the Dena'ina attacked Fort St. Nicholas, later dubbed the battle of Kenai.
 Over one hundred deaths occurred from all involved parties.
-Later, in 1838, the introduction of smallpox killed one half of the Dena'ina population.
+In 1838, the introduction of smallpox killed one half of the Dena'ina population.